 - using contaminated equipment for tattooing and body piercing

-- using other peoples personal items such as razors and toothbrushes
+- using other people's personal items such as razors and toothbrushes

 - for women who are hepatitis C positive, there is a small risk of transmission to their babies during pregnancy or birth

-- blood transfusions overseas, or in Australian before 1990.
+- blood transfusions overseas or in Australian before 1990.

 - living in a house with a person who has hepatitis C.

-The first stage of infection (acute hepatitis C) is often mild, lasts less than 6 months and goes unnoticed in most people.
+The first stage of infection (acute hepatitis C) is often mild, lasts less than six months and goes unnoticed in most people.

-Hepatitis C is cleared from the body without medical intervention in about 25% of people within 2-6 months of being infected.
+Hepatitis C is cleared from the body without medical intervention in about 25% of people within two to six months of being infected.